 Having spent months of dialogue we are unable to agree with our landlord on how much the lease extension should cost for our flat in South East London.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 Where there is a missing landlord or where there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to make a decision on the sum to be paid.

-An example of a Freehold Enfranchisement matter before the tribunal for a South East London property is 20 Avonwick Road in July 2013.
+An example of a Freehold Enfranchisement matter before the tribunal for a South East London residence is 20 Avonwick Road in July 2013.
 The Tribunal was dealing with an application under Section 26 of the Leasehold Reform Housing and Urban Development Act 1993 for a determination of the freehold value of the property.
 It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case related to 1 flat.
-The unexpired lease term was 73.26 years.
+The number of years remaining on the existing lease(s) was 73.26 years.

 My fiance is purchasing a garden flat in South East London.
 He was given a quote by the property lawyer recommended by the selling agents and it came to £1385 .
 It was 7 years ago since I sold and bought a property and it cost was £600.
 Have charges really escalated to that extent?